 Technically unrelated to the brand of the same name founded in the 1920s, modern-day MG makes cars that are fine.
 They’re far from brilliant, but not awful either, and just about cheap enough to justify their mediocrity.

 You get the feeling the company - a subsidiary of Chinese car giant SIAC - has ambitions far beyond that, however.
-Just looks this wild electric concept car.
+Just look at this wild electric concept car.

 We’ll let its unfortunate name - ‘Cyberster’ - slide, as it looks smashing.
 It’s like a futuristic Jaguar F-Type and doesn’t share anything aesthetically with its effective predecessor, the fun but dweeby TF roadster.